 Father and son find what is being called the "archaeological find of the century" with the help of metal detector.

-35 years ago one of the most important archaeological hoards was discovered on a site in county Tipperary.
+One of the most important archaeological hoards is discovered on a site in County Tipperary.

 The chalice was discovered on a monastic site at Killeens bog in Derrynaflan, Co.
 Tipperary.
 While the silver chalice is often compared to the Ardagh Chalice, it is generally thought to be less ornate.
-The discovery of the chalice was part of a hoard consisting of a large eight century paten, an eight century liturgical strainer, and an eight to ninth century bronze basin.
+The discovery of the chalice was part of a hoard consisting of a large eight-century paten, an eighth-century liturgical strainer, and an eight to ninth century bronze basin.
 It is thought that the hoard was buried in the ninth or tenth centuries by Viking raiders.

 The Derrynaflan Chalice is on display in the National Museum in Ireland.